joseangelcrn/InfoJovs_back/README.md

 ### **Recruiter**

 - [x] You can create offers
-- [ ] You can close your offers
+- [x] You can close your offers
-- [ ] See how many employees have applied to the offer
+- [x] See how many employees have applied to the offer
-- [ ] Change status of candidatures for employees who are applied in your own offers
+- [x] Change status of candidatures for employees who has applied in your own offers
+- [x] You can attach questions to job application.
+It will be displayed to employees once they will applicate job.

 ### **Employee**

 - [x] You can apply offers
 - [x] See your candidatures status
+- [x] You can see an history of  your candidatures.
-- [ ] You can create a dynamic CV who recruiters will be able to see to get more information about your professional profile
+- [ ] You can create a dynamic CV who recruiters will be able to see to get more information of  your professional profile
 - [ ] You can search jobs filtering by different fields

+### **Infrastructure**

+- [ ] Queue Service to manage notifications when Recruiters changes candidatures statuses of Employees.
+(RabbitMQ, Kafka... )

+### **Others**

+- [ ] Improve filters of Job Finder

 <hr>